Roiqk7/dotfiles/README.md

 | [surround.vim](https://github.com/tpope/vim-surround) | Master the art of parentheses, brackets, quotes, XML tags, and more |
 | [comment.nvim](https://github.com/numToStr/Comment.nvim) | Supper easy way to comment out code etc. |

-# Troubleshooting

-## Too many files open
-If you get this error message after running `:PackerSync` then go into a terminal and enter this piece of code: `ulimit -n 10240`.
-Note that this is not a permanent solution.
-It will increase the maximum number of files just for the current session.

 # Gallery

 ![Startup](https://github.com/Roiqk7/dotfiles/blob/main/assets/Startup.png?raw=true)